diogoaurelio/table-reservation-challenge/README.md

 # Table reservation backend API

+You need to develop the following backend API.

 Table reservation is an application to help the restaurant owner manage tables.
 A table is created by posting a name to the backend.
 Tables can be queried from the backend and guests can submit times suitable for them to make a reservation.